-In addition to the employer contributions listed above, there is an additional surcharges an employer is subject to:
+In addition to the employer contributions listed above, there are additional surcharges an employer is subject to:

-- All public schools, charter schools, and regional educational service centers must contribute 1.5% of the member's salary beginning in fiscal year 2020, gradually increasing to 2% in fiscal year 2025. - When employing a retiree of the Teacher Retirement System, the employer shall pay both the member contribution and the state contribution as an employment after retirement surcharge.
+- All public schools, charter schools, and regional educational service centers must contribute 1.6% of the member's salary beginning in fiscal year 2021, gradually increasing to 2% in fiscal year 2025. - When employing a retiree of the Teacher Retirement System, the employer shall pay both the member contribution and the state contribution as an employment after retirement surcharge.

 Actuarial Assumptions.
-The total pension plan liability in the August 31, 2019 actuarial valuation was determined using the following actuarial assumptions:
+The total pension plan liability in the August 31, 2020 actuarial valuation was determined using the following actuarial assumptions:

-Valuation Date August 31, 2019 rolled forward to August 31, 2020

-Actuarial Cost Method Individual Entry Age Normal

-Asset Valuation Method Market Value

-Single Discount Rate 7.25%
+Valuation Date August 31, 2020 rolled forward to August 31, 2021 Actuarial Cost Method Individual Entry Age Normal Asset Valuation Method Fair Value Single Discount Rate 7.25% Long-term expected Investment Rate of Return 7.25% 16 11 15 15 15 4.0.70(4)

-Long-term Expected Rate 7.25%
+Long-term expected Investment Rate of Return 7.25%

-Municipal Bond Rate as of August 2020 2.33
+Municipal Bond Rate as of August 2020\ 1.95%\

-Last year ending August 31 in Projection Period (100 years) 2119
+Last year ending August 31 in Projection Period (100 years) 2120

 Inflation 2.30%

 Salary Increases 3.05% to 9.05% including inflation

-Ad hoc Post-employment Benefit Changes None
+Ad Hoc Post-Employment Benefit Changes None

-Source: Fixed Income market data/yield curve/data munic ipalbonds v tax-exempt munic ipalbonds as reported in Fidelity Index's "20-Year M

-The actuarial methods and assumptions are used in the determination of the total pension liability are the same assumptions used in the actuarial valuation as of August 31, 2019.
-For a full description of these assumptions please see the actuarial valuation report dated November 14, 2019.
+The actuarial methods and assumptions are used in the determination of the total pension liability are the same assumptions used in the actuarial valuation as of August 31, 2020.
+For a full description of these assumptions please see the actuarial valuation report dated November 9, 2020.